-The Fund's term sheet provides for the daily redemption of shares and it is therefore exposed to the liquidity risk of meeting unit holders' redemptions at any time.
+The Fund's term sheet provides for the daily redemption of units and it is therefore exposed to the liquidity risk of meeting unit holders' redemptions at any time.
 The Fund's redemption policy is to make settlement of redeemed Units, in respect of which it has received a Redemption Notice by no later than the "Cut-off Time", within three (3) Business Days of the "NAV Day".

-The Fund's financial instrument includes bank balances and listed equity securities which are considered to be readily realisable as they are actively traded on major UAE stock exchanges.
+The Fund's financial instruments include bank overdraft facility and listed equity securities which are considered to be readily realizable as they are actively traded on major UAE stock exchanges.
 Also, the term sheet of the Fund:

-- Allows up to 30% of the Fund's total assets to be held in the form of Liquid Tradable Securities or cash in order to meet redemptions. - Permits the fund to borrow up to 50% of its NAV at any relevant time in order to meet redemptions.
+- allows up to 25% of the Fund's total assets to be held in the form of liquid tradable securities or cash in order to meet redemptions and - permits the Fund to borrow up to 50% of its NAV at any relevant time in order to meet redemptions.